-The check representing unpaid salary and earned but unused vacation time was not paid to your father before he died, so the $12,000 is not reported as income on his final return.
-It is reported on the income tax return for the estate (Form 1041) for 2015.
-The only taxable income to be reported for your father will be the $11,000 salary (as shown on the Form W-2), the $1,900 interest, and his portion of the rental income that he received in 2015.
+The check representing unpaid salary and earned but unused vacation time wasn't paid to your father before he died, so the $12,000 is not reported as income on his final return.
+It is reported on the income tax return for the estate (Form 1041) for 2016.
+The only taxable income to be reported for your father will be the $11,000 salary (as shown on the Form W-2), the $1,900 interest, and his portion of the rental income that he received in 2016.

 Your father was a cash basis taxpayer and did not report the interest accrued on the series EE U.S. savings bonds on prior tax returns that he filed jointly with your mother.
 As the personal representative of your father's estate, you choose to report the interest earned on these bonds before your father's death ($840) on the final income tax return.

 The rental property was leased the entire year of 2016 for $1,000 per month.
 Under local law, your parents (as joint tenants) each had a half interest in the income from the property.
 Your father's will, however, stipulates that the entire rental income is to be paid directly to your mother.
 None of the rental income will be reported on the income tax return for the estate.
 Instead, your mother will report all the rental income and expenses on Form 1040.